Network18 Group: 2007–2011: Expansion, consolidation and increasing debt

 Global Broadcast News (GBN), the subsidiary operating CNN IBN became a publicly traded company in January 2007 and its IPO generated a successful response, similar to that of Television Eighteen India Limited (TEIL).
 GBN was renamed as IBN18 Broadcast, and on 1 December 2007, Network18 Fincap itself was renamed to Network18 Media & Investments.
 Network18 began diversifying with cross media interests in 2008.
 It had high liquidity and expanded rapidly, it started the film production house called Indian Film Company (IFC), launched the shopping channel Home Shop18, and entered into an franchise agreement to launch the Indian edition of the Forbes business magazine, while IBN18 Broadcast entered into a joint venture with the Marathi language newspaper Lokmat to launch the Marathi news channel IBN Lokmat, and began a joint venture with ViacomCBS to initiate the group's foray in mass media and general entertainment channels under Viacom18.

 Network18 registered losses in the financial years 2008–2009 and 2009–2010.
 Its investments had outstripped the profits generated by its operational assets.
 In addition, the group had existing debt obligations and requirements for providing returns to its investors which resulted in net losses of ₹331.64 crore and ₹276.89 crore respectively.
 Viacom18 in particular was a drain on the company's funds.
 The financial statement of the company in 2009 had reported that it was retiring outstanding debt and raising funds through equity investments.
 In response to the financial challenges, the group began restructuring and consolidating its assets in the same year.
 IBN18 Broadcast was renamed to TV18 Broadcast and Television Eighteen India Limited (TEIL) which operated the business news channels of the company was merged into it.
 The digital media and publishing operations were transferred to the parent company Network18 under the divisions of Web18 Software Services and Network18 Publishing respectively.

 In the financial year 2010–2011, Network18 registered a loss of ₹43.53 crore, which was a considerable decrease from the previous two years and Bahl reportedly told the shareholders during the presentation of the annual report that "the best times are still ahead of us".
-In 2010, Network18 had went on to announce a new joint venture AETN18 with the American media company A&E Networks to launch History TV18, the Indian edition of History channel.
+In 2010, Network18 went on to announce a new joint venture AETN18 with the American media company A&E Networks to launch History TV18, the Indian edition of History channel.
 The company had also entered into a distribution joint venture with the Sun Network called Sun18.
 It had 2 divisions named Sun18 North and Sun18 South, the former was managed by Network18 and the latter by the Sun Network.
 The joint venture was later restricted to Tamil Nadu and replaced by the TV18–Viacom18 distribution joint venture IndiaCast in 2012.
 The consolidation of assets was completed by 2011 but it alone could not mitigate the financial challenges.
 Over the past years, the market had changed rapidly, the group was facing increased competition from other broadcasters, and advertising revenue had decreased due to economic downturn.